 RULES

-NMAC No .
-Name
+NMAC No. Name

 1.11.2 NMAC Real Property Electronic Recording

 1.12.7 NMAC Digital/Electronic Signature

 1.13.2 NMAC Fees

 1.13.5 NMAC New Mexico Historical Records Grant Program Guidelines

 1.13.6 NMAC New Mexico Historical Records Scholarship Program Guidelines

-1.13.70 NMAC Performance Guidelines for the Legal Acceptance of Public Records Produced by Information Technology Systems
+1.13.70 NMAC Performance Guidelines for the Legal Acceptance of Public Records

+Produced by Information Technology Systems

-See also the rules listed in other fu unctions of the agency.
+See also the rules listed in other functions of the agency.

 ACTIVITIES AND TASKS

-Activity Tasks

-Administration of agency Manage finances

-Manage human resources

-Provide information systems support

-Provide centralized mail services

-Provide centralized receiving

-Manage grant funds

-Manage and coordinate Control access to facility

-security and building services Coordinate janitorial services

-Coordinate meeting room use

-Strategic planning Develop a five-year plan and use it to manage the agency

-Review and update plan annually

-Monitor plan

-Reporting Report to the governor

-Report to the commission

-Report to the DFA and the LFC

-- Annual action plan

-- Performance measures

-Adopt and enforce rules Carry out the Public Records Act

-Carry out the State Rules Act

-Support the activities of the the New Mexico Historical Records Advisory Board (NMHRAB)

-Approve donations and loans Accept private collections

-Approve loans of archival materials to other repositories

-Outreach Provide records and archival management training

-Promote the agency and its programs

-Appoint and serve on advisory Chair (administrator) the NMHRAB

-boards Form special needs advisory boards or committee

-- Convo on other committees and task foreas relevant to againsy
+Activity Tasks Administration of agency Manage finances Manage human resources Provide information systems support Provide centralized mail services Provide centralized receiving Manage grant funds Manage and coordinate security and building services Control access to facility Coordinate janitorial services Coordinate meeting room use Strategic planning Develop a five-year plan and use it to manage the agency Review and update plan annually Monitor plan Reporting Report to the governor Report to the commission Report to the DFA and the LFC Annual action plan Performance measures Adopt and enforce rules Carry out the Public Records Act Carry out the State Rules Act Support the activities of the New Mexico Historical Records Advisory Board (NMHRAB) Approve donations and loans Accept private collectionsApprove loans of archival materials to other repositories Outreach Provide records and archival management trainingPromote the agency and its programs Appoint and serve on advisory boards Chair (administrator) the NMHRAB Form special needs advisory boards or committee Serve on other committees and task forces relevant to agency operations when appointed